Field guide to the EU Pay Transparency Directive

 The Directive uses a very broad definition that includes full-time and part-time workers, fixed-term contract employees, and temp agency workers.
 People in management and union workers are also included.
 Potentially, categories as disparate as domestic workers, on-demand workers, trainees and apprentices may fall under the Directive’s definition.
 There will be increased scrutiny of the factual nature of any employment relationship, not just how it is described.

-Download our Pay Transparecy Checklist
+Download our Pay Transparency Checklist

 Fill the form to download our EUPTD Checklist and confidently navigate your path to compliance